GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/02_data_reduction.rst

    :align: center

    Sky Subtracted and Stacked Final Image

+.. todo: @bquint why d4 looks darker? what can I do to fix this?
+.. todo:: @bquint why d4 looks darker? what can I do to fix this?

 This operation in known to have great impact on some science cases.
 For example, check the two images below.
 The first one is a single frame of the globular